-I am nearing completion of a new record with Jason Mingo co-producing and mixing from Halifax.
+We are nearing completion of the record with Jason Mingo mixing from Halifax.
 Since moving West from the East Coast I've been recording a lot at home, working remotely with Jason.
 We've been sending hundreds of files and notes back and forth.
 It's an interesting but tedious way to work, shipping parts and patches.
-Just last month Kev Corbett shipped me a bass file from a hotel room in Ontario, and Jason Silverberg (www.lenningsland.com) sent me some backing vocals from his bedroom in Texas.
+Not long ago Kev Corbett shipped me a bass file from a hotel room in Ontario, and Jason Silverberg (www.lenningsland.com) sent me some backing vocals from his bedroom in Texas.

 Sean Sonego has been engineering the Edmonton side of things and connecting me with some great musicians for all the horn and string parts.
 I've also been fortunate enough to have Marek Tyler drumming on some songs.
-I met Marek through some mutual friends last New Year's when we were all walking downtown to check out the fireworks and celbrations.
+We are heading to record some drums at the Audio Department on Monday for a new song called Elk Island Park.
+I met Marek through some mutual friends last New Year's.
 He's played with some stellar Vancouver artists and has just started a very cool band here in Edmonton called nêhiyawak.
 Check 'em out here https://nehiyawak.bandcamp.com/

 "As a singer, he puts you in a place halfway to heaven, just behind the clouds and out of sight.
 Like all great albums, this one feels too short, like a love letter you wish had more paragraphs.
 Beothuk Words just whets my appetite for future releases from Bowers, who must now be considered in the ranks of excellent modern Canadian songwriters, with folks like John K. Samson of the Weakerthans." - Bob Mersereau CBC